OptiCorp/inventory-app/README.md

 -   Apply camelCase for folder names, such as `userProfilePage`, with the exception of component folder names that should be capitalized, i.e `UserProfile`.
 -   Choose descriptive names for component files.
 For instance, use `UserProfile.tsx` instead of generic names like `Component1.tsx` or `Index.tsx`.
 -   Organize folder structure hierarchically, considering trees and pages.
-Fro example, use `src/pages/add-part/.../batch`, where the batch directory is a subdirectory of its parent, and so forth.
+Fro example, use `src/pages/add-item/.../batch`, where the batch directory is a subdirectory of its parent, and so forth.
 -   Ensure page folders align with their corresponding URL segments.
-For example, name the page folder as `add-part-form` in `src/pages/add-part/add-part-form`, resulting in the URL `https://.../add-part/add-part-form`.
+For example, name the page folder as `add-item-form` in `src/pages/add-item/add-item-form`, resulting in the URL `https://.../add-item/add-item-form`.

 ### Issues